JakeWharton/ui-spy/README.md

   "udm-pro",
 ]

 # URL of IFTTT webhook to trigger for product availability changes (optional).
+If not specified, the
+# tool will only log product availability changes to the console.
 #  Value: Valid URL as string.
 #  Default: none
 ifttt = "https://maker.ifttt.com/trigger/ui-spy/with/key/abc123def456"